Between Two Ferns with Zach Galifianakis: History and reception

 The show originated as a short film on Scott Aukerman and B. J. Porter's Fox sketch pilot The Right Now!
 Show, a spin-off of their Comedy Death-Ray live show.
 After the network declined to pick up the show, the duo put the short up on the website Funny Or Die, where it made a successful transition to an internet series.

 Discussing the show on ABC News Now, Galifianakis said, "The sycophantic way that Hollywood machine runs – it's fun to make fun of it.
 That's how Between Two Ferns started."
-Guests aren't told what will happen in advance, according to Galifianakis, "They agree to come.
+Guests are not told what will happen in advance, according to Galifianakis, "They agree to come.
 There is no discussion beforehand...It just happens, no real prep, no organization whatsoever."
 He continues, "Inappropriateness is really fun to me...That is kind of the take on Between Two Ferns – inappropriate humor."

 The Chicago Tribune described it as "surreal improv...a talk show that's more of a charming critique of the faked intimacy of celebrity interviews than a talk show."

 A 30-minute television special, Between Two Ferns: A Fairytale of New York, aired on Comedy Central on May 6, 2012.
 The show featured interviews with Tina Fey, Jon Stewart, and Richard Branson.

 The episode featuring President Barack Obama was timed to encourage Americans to sign up for health insurance at Healthcare.gov.
 Funnyordie.com became the top referrer to the government site during this time.
 The September 2013 episode featuring Justin Bieber also received significant media attention.
 The show opened with Galifianakis telling him, "It's really exciting to talk to you.
 Especially right in the middle of your public meltdown."